emonty/rkrizzle/doc/source/user/quickstart.rst

 * Proxy-Authorization headers will be overridden by proxy credentials provided in the URL.
 * Content-Length headers will be overridden when we can determine the length of the content.

-Furthermore, Requests does not change its behavior at all based on which custom headers are specified.
+Furthermore, Rkrizzle does not change its behavior at all based on which custom headers are specified.
 The headers are simply passed on into the final request.

 More complicated POST requests